milovincent/tellbot/USAGE.md

     !reply-all <message>

-If (and only if) used as direct replies to delivered messages that are not older than some implementation-defined time (_i.e._ one hour), these commands will send a message back to the sender of the received message (`!reply`) or the group the message was sent to (`!reply-all`).
+If (and only if) used as direct replies to delivered messages that are not older than some implementation-defined time (_i.e._ two days), these commands will send a message back to the sender of the received message (`!reply`) or the group the message was sent to (`!reply-all`).
 If the message was not sent to a group, both behave equivalently.